-Golden Nugget won’t be taking bets on NBA games as per conditions in the legislation.
+Golden Nugget sportsbook won’t be taking bets on NBA games as per conditions in the legislation.
 The conditions are related to Texas billionaire Tilman Fertitta’s ownership of the casino and the NBA’s Houston Rockets.
-However, Golden Nugget has plans to offer sports betting by the time the 2018-2019 NFL season kicks off, both online and off.

-Additionally, horse racing giant Churchill Downs reached a deal with online sports betting technology company SBTech in early 2018 to run online gambling and sports betting operations under the Golden Nugget NJ online gambling license.
+Additionally, horse racing giant Churchill Downs reached a deal with online sports betting technology company SBTech in 2018 to run online gambling and sports betting operations under the Golden Nugget NJ online gambling license.
 That partnership, and its plans for launch, are also an unknown.

 Bally’s, Caesars, and Harrah’s